Are you looking for the best membership website platforms?

 Releasing everything at once may not be the best way.

 Why?
-Depending on the content, your members may feel overwhelmed, ending up not checking it at all.
+Depending on the content, your members may feel overwhelmed and not check it at all.

-Another downside of releasing all the content straight away is that a member can take it all and then ask for a refund.
+Another downside of releasing all the content immediately is that a member can take it all and then ask for a refund.

 That’s a no-no.